Stock Dividends: What They Are and How They Work

 A Primer on Stock Dividends Vision Retirement financial planning investment advice tax planning consulting Ridgewood Bergen County NJ Poughkeepsie NY CFP fiduciary

-Types of stock dividends
+Types of stock dividends and how they work

-The most common form is cash-based, such as in the previous example.
-With cash dividends, you’ll enjoy the option to reinvest them in additional company stock via a dividend reinvestment plan (DRIP).
-These programs automatically reinvest dividends for you to purchase fractional shares of company stock, which can accumulate over time.
+A company can pay its shareholders several types of dividends.
+The most common?
+Cash dividends (as per the previous example) wherein shareholders have the option to reinvest them in additional company stock via a dividend reinvestment plan (DRIP).
+Just as the name implies, these programs automatically reinvest dividends in fractional shares of company stock that can accumulate over time.

 How to identify stocks that pay dividends